kjellm/kjellm.github.com/event.markdown

 end
 ```

+The purpose of the `#handle`/`#process` split is to ensure that void
+is always returned as the result of the command handling.

-Next is a class that adds logging to `CommandHandlers`.
+Next is a class that adds logging to `CommandHandlers` by
+decoration.
+Logging of commands is most likely an important aspect of
+a system, but the event store should not used for this.

 ``` ruby
 class CommandHandlerLoggDecorator < DelegateClass(CommandHandler)